KalteSterne/oxid-hcaptcha/README.md

 ### Google reCaptcha compatibility
 Whether or not to insert window.grecaptcha compatibility hook.
 ## Appearance
+### Theme
+Choose the widget's theme (light or dark).
+### Display Mode
-Choose the widget's theme (light or dark) and display mode (normal, compact or invisible) here.
+Choose the widget's display mode (normal, compact or invisible) here.

+If you use the invisible mode hCaptcha client/server interactions occur in the background, and the user will only be presented with a hCaptcha challenge if that user meets challenge criteria.
+### Links to hCaptcha's privacy policy and TOS
+Check this option to include links to hCaptcha's privacy policy and terms of service if the widget is in invisible mode.
+Recommended.
 ## Callbacks
-If you want to use your own handlers for the events the widgets fires, you can activate them here.
+If you want to use your own event handlers for the widget, you can activate them here.

-*Before* you do this please make a copy of the file ```src/js/hcaptcha_callbacks.dist.js``` and rename it to ```hcaptchta_callbacks.js``` so future updates of this module will not override your changes.
+*Before* you do this please make a copy of the file ```src/js/hcaptcha_callbacks.dist.js``` and rename it to ```hcaptchta_callbacks.js``` so the module can find it and future updates will not override your changes.
 # Content-Security-Policy Settings
 If you use CSP add ```https://hcaptcha.com``` and ```https://*.hcaptcha.com``` to ```script-src```, ```frame-src```, ```style-src``` and ```connect-src```.
 # License